 You will need:

-- 10+ years of experience in environmental health, chemical safety, and/or environmental and resource economics
+- 10+ years of experience in environmental health, OR chemical safety, OR resource economics

-- Experience with Toxic Substances Control Act (TSCA) and other environmental laws
+- Familiarity with Toxic Substances Control Act (TSCA) and other environmental laws such as OSHACT

 - Strong quantitative skills and experience conducting benefit cost analysis and economic impact analysis